Idaho Whitetail Rut Prediction 2026: Peak Dates and the Week to Hunt

 The dates above pick your week.
 Whether tomorrow morning is worth a sit is a conditions call, and two tools cover it.

 Idaho's solunar calendar lays out the daily major and minor activity periods for your location.
 During the rut it works best as a tiebreaker — when you can only hunt one of two mornings, hunt the one where a major period overlaps first light.
 The hunt forecast does the heavier lifting: it flags incoming cold fronts 48–72 hours out and scores each day — and in northern Idaho, where the first hard snow can flip the woods on, seeing it coming is worth a lot.
+And for the season structure around these dates, see Idaho deer season dates 2026–27 — every opener by method.

 Both run on the free plan — the free plan is the full app, not a trial.
 Get started, check these dates against your own ground, and see pricing if you want extended forecast windows.